input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 * **Election public key** $pk$ - a committee's generated public key, which is shared across all voters and used for vote's encryption and tallying processes.
+* **Voter's voting power** $\alpha_i$, $i \in [1, \ldots, n]$ -
+  an integer value which defines a voting power for a voter $v_i$.
+  This value could be equals to $1$ for every voter, so everyone would be equal in their voting rights.
+  Or it could be defined based on their stake in the blockchain, which is more appropriate for web3 systems.

 The generation of the proposals set or proposal submission procedure as well as voting committee definition and voters registration